 Speech Therapy Hidden Pictures

-FUN and INTERACTIVE spring hidden pictures for speech and language practice.
+FUN and INTERACTIVE and Spring themed speech therapy hidden pictures for speech and language practice.

 These PowerPoint materials have become one of my favorite activities to do during each therapy session to target both speech and language goals.